openUC2/UC2-GIT/CONTRIBUTING.md

 This project is open so that anyone can get involved.
 We welcome all community contributions to the UC2 project.
 We appreciate your time and effort to make open-science great!

-When contributing to our project, please first discuss the change you wish to make via issue, email, or any other method with the maintainers of this repository before making a change.
+When contributing to our project, please first discuss the change you wish to make via issue, email *info@useetoo.org*, or any other method with the maintainers of this repository before making a change.
 The following lines are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 Please follow our [Code of Conduct](./CODE_OF_CONDUCT.md) when making a contribution.